-First, there was no proper notice to the citizens of the State of Michigan that the distribution of a pamphlet of general information on a public sidewalk to a person who was merely summoned for potential jury duty is a criminal act.
+for jury duty is a criminal act.
 When, as here, ambiguous statutory language prevents notice of what constitutes a criminal offense, government authorities can arbitrarily define the criminal offense after the commission of the act.
 That is exactly what happened to Mr. Wood.

 To be clear, Mr. Wood is not alleging that the jury tampering statute is unconstitutionally vague as written by the legislature.
-However, the lower courts' interpretation and application of the statute, to mean something it has never meant in Michigan's history, has rendered it unconstitutionally vague.
+However, the Trial Court's interpretation and application of the statute, to mean something it has never meant in Michigan's history, has rendered it unconstitutionally vague.

 The Supreme Court has held that "[w]hen making a vagueness determination, a court must also take into consideration any judicial constructions of the statute."
 Lino, 447 Mich at 575.
-It is only because the lower courts judicially rewrote the statute that it is now unconstitutionally vague.
+It is only because the Trial Court judicially rewrote the statute that it is now unconstitutionally vague.
 No statute, case, or any other Michigan authority exists which would had given notice to the citizenry that the word "juror" included anyone who had simply received a summons in the mail.

-No ordinary person could have had proper notice of what conduct was illegal, therefore, the lower courts' rulings must be overturned.
+No ordinary person could have had proper notice of what conduct was illegal, therefore, the Trial Court's ruling must be overturned.

 Second, arbitrary and discriminatory enforcement has been the hallmark of this case.
 The State officials arrested and charged Mr. Wood because of their personal animus towards the content of his pamphlet (see above).
 Again, Prosecutor Thiede acknowledged that he would look to the content of a brochure to determine, in his opinion, if the exact same conduct (handing out information on a public sidewalk) rises to the level of criminal activity (Mot. to Dismiss Tr., pg.
 27).
-This is the epitome of arbitrary and discriminatory enforcement and illustrates the lower courts' unconstitutional rulings.
-Further, the lower courts' erroneous application of the statute enabled government authorities to arbitrarily decide (after the fact) that Mr. Wood's expression fell within Michigan's jury tampering statute.
+This is the epitome of arbitrary and discriminatory enforcement and illustrates the Trial Court's unconstitutional ruling.
+Further, the Trial Court's erroneous application of the statute enabled government authorities to arbitrarily decide (after the fact) that Mr. Wood's expression fell within Michigan's jury tampering statute.